JAlcocerT/JAlcocerT/content/blog/dev-embed.md

 This pattern enables interactive, data-driven components on a static JAMstack site with the analytics backend running separately and serving JSON data through APIs.

-In summary, all three tools support API-driven dynamic data fetching compatible with a static Astro site on Cloudflare Pages, enabling components to update data on visitor load using client-side API requests and optionally Cloudflare edge functions for proxying/auth.Yes, Metabase, Redash, and Superset all provide REST APIs that can be used to fetch updated data dynamically from a static Astro site deployed on Cloudflare Pages.
+In summary, all three tools support API-driven dynamic data fetching compatible with a static Astro site on Cloudflare Pages, enabling components to update data on visitor load using client-side API requests and optionally Cloudflare edge functions for proxying/auth.

+Yes, Metabase, Redash, and Superset all provide REST APIs that can be used to fetch updated data dynamically from a static Astro site deployed on Cloudflare Pages.

 The typical approach is to have your Astro frontend components (React, Svelte, or vanilla JS) make client-side API calls to these platforms' API endpoints to retrieve the latest query or dashboard data when visitors load the site.